auroral-ui/hexo-theme-aurora/README.md

 </div>

 Aurora is a next generation theme using Aurora colours and UI elements.
 It give you the feel of smooth flow of colours and a futuristic feeling.

+> This theme can be installed by using NPM or Yarn since version 1.1.0+, please check the [usage document](https://aurora.tridiamond.tech) for more details.

 <br/>